-Promising New Drug Leads to 22.5% Weight Loss in Obese Adults
+Promising New Drug Leads to 22.5% Weight Loss in Adults Living with Obesity

 The latest study on a new drug that aims to treat diabetes and/or obesity is making headlines for its impressive ability to help those who struggle to lose weight.

 Tirzepatide is a once-weekly injectable medication from Lilly Diabetes.
 It will be the first and only dual GIP/GLP-1 receptor agonist once approved by the FDA, likely in the second half of 2022.

 While medications like tirzepatide are usually thought of as a treatment for type 2 diabetes, other related drug classes are sometimes prescribed “off-label” to people with type 1 diabetes who are struggling with obesity or being overweight.

 The most recent SURMOUNT-1 study consisted of 2,539 participants with an average starting body weight of 231 pounds.

 - At the lowest dose—5 mg—participants lost 15% of their body weight over 72 weeks.

 - At higher doses—10 and 15 mg—participants lost about 20% of their body weight over 72 weeks.